-LASIK (Laser-assisted in situ keratomileusis) is a surgical procedure in which the cornea is reshaped, as well as the front window of your eye, which then improves your vision.
+LASIK is a safe, reliable surgical procedure in which a focused laser is used to reshape the cornea,thus correcting your vision.
 The procedure itself is generally considered safe, effective, and has very few side effects.

 LASIK reshapes the inner layers of the cornea.
 Our Allentown LASIK specialists perform LASIK surgery by using a special instrument called the microkeratome to gently lift a thin layer of the cornea.
 The laser is then used to precisely reshape the inner surface of the cornea.
 For the correction of nearsightedness, the laser flattens the center of the cornea.
 For farsightedness, the laser steepens the cornea.
 These changes enable light rays to focus more directly on the retina so images are in better focus.

 - LASIK is the most commonly performed laser eye surgery

 - There are quick recovery and results from LASIK surgery